GeetikaSivakumar/Training/README.md

 ![alt text](https://github.com/adam-p/markdown-here/raw/master/src/common/images/icon48.png "Logo Title Text 1")

-[^2]: Every new line should be prefixed with 2 spaces.
-  This allows you to have a footnote with multiple lines
 | Tables        | Are           | Cool  |
 | ------------- |:-------------:| -----:|
 | col 3 is      | right-aligned | $1600 |